 Avoiding jargon is good for everyone but especially important when considering accessibility and making the web experience accessible to all.
 Gov.uk provide useful guidelines for writing for the web(this will open in a new window).

 4. Make it obvious how things work.

 Design with “affordance” in mind, using visual cues to ensure users are clear on how to engage with design elements.
-“Norman doors” ‘are the classic example to illustrate this principle.
+“Norman doors(this will open in a new window)” ‘are the classic example to illustrate this principle.